Python-Test-Engineer/PyTest-Cookbook/docs/asides/mocking.md

-# Python Mock, Patch and Monkeypatch - deep dive
+# Python Mock, Patch and Monkeypatch

+A deep dive...

 ## About